coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Two Modes: Off and Auto

-^ Off will post `recommendations` to your vpa for your review
+^ Get your feet wet w/ "Off" - will post `recommendations` to your VPA for your review

 ^ Auto will automatically set your resources.
 It will restart your pod on change, use PDBs to maintain availability